Skip to main content

 How do you stay out of debt?

-Now that you’re out of debt, how do you stay that way?
-One route is to get serious about sticking to a budget.
-Rather than adding one after another line item and then wondering how you will pay for it all, start at the other end.
-Take a clear-eyed look at your after-tax income, and work backwards.
 Deduct your housing costs, groceries, insurance, transportation and other essentials.
 Whatever is left – however much or little that may be – is your discretionary spending limit.
 When that amount is gone each month, take a deep breath and remember how good it felt to clear off your balance.
 Step away from your credit cards, and wait for next month.
 Another tip: Ask your financial institution to lower the limit on your credit cards.

 Managing unexpected expenses

 Staying on budget when you’re just faced with expected bills, like rent and groceries, is a very good thing.
-But what if your car breaks down, your furnace quits or your dog needs an operation?
-If you’re short of cash for something critical, there are better ways to get the money than putting it on plastic.
+But what if your car breaks down, your furnace quits or your dog needs surgery?
+If you’re short of cash for something critical, it is important to explore your credit options.
 If you have a good credit score, you may be able to arrange a personal or home equity line of credit.
-A low-interest line of credit can be a good idea for a couple of reasons.

 Here’s the golden rule for using a credit card: Only charge as much as you will have cash to pay for when the bill comes due.